cyberbotics/webots-doc/automobile/car.md

 %end

-In order to lighten up some simulations, `Solid` based cars can be used from the [VehicleSimple](#vehicle-simple) PROTO.
+In order to simplify some simulations, `Solid` based cars can be used from the [VehicleSimple](#vehicle-simple) PROTO.